uhop/time-queues/README.md

 ### Scheduler

-`Scheduler` is a task queue that schedules time-based tasks in the future.
+`Scheduler` is a `MinHeap`-based task queue that schedules time-based tasks in the future.
 It can used to run periodic updates or one-time events.

 `Scheduler` is not based on `ListQueue`, but implements its API.